hamogu/doc/source/inbrief/simsetup.rst

    with |marx|'s INTERNAL dither model turned on.
-   Note how the aspect motion has blurred the ACIS chip gaps but *not* the cluster image since aspect correction has been applied to the Sky coordinates displayed here.}
+   Note how the aspect motion has blurred the ACIS chip gaps but *not* the cluster image since aspect correction has been applied to the Sky coordinates displayed here.

 The functional form of the motion model is described in